discordx-ts/discordx/README.md

 ## 💡 Events and payload
 Here you have the details about the payloads that are injected into the method related to a specific event.
+Note that on some events, for example voiceStateUpdate, it will return an array of the subsequent event payloads, and the second parameter will be the discord.ts Client.
 **`@Once(event: DiscordEvent)` exists too, it executes the method only one time**

 ### The argument list